 Clearing of forests for cash crops such as tobacco and rice in this area is threatening the survival of these chimpanzee populations.
 This fragmentation of forests also risks isolating the populations in the Budongo and Bugoma reserves, therefore halting natural inter-breeding across different populations.
 Further, the loss of these forest habitats is also threatening other ecosystem services in particular carbon storage and access to clean water.

 The project team worked with smallholder farmers in a participatory process.
 Forest management practices needed to conserve chimpanzee habitats in the corridor area were determined while working out the payment packages of cash and in-kind support measures which will provide incentives for conservation.

 The ecosystem services produced by the proposed scheme, in particular carbon and biodiversity, was planned to be estimated in a rigorous process to meet the needs of the relevant standard-setting organisations such as CCBS and VCS for carbon.
 This will provide the necessary base for attracting buyers and finance.
 The most appropriate institutional arrangements for operating the scheme will be worked out, building on local organisational capacity.

 A key priority will be to make sure that systems are in place such as a estimated ‘without PES baseline scenario’ and control group surveys.
 This means that the scheme can be rigorously checked for its biodiversity and livelihood benefits at a later stage.
 In this way it will avoid credibility problems experienced by PES schemes, which often lack an adequate counterfactual or control group for comparison.

-The project will strengthen the Government’s capacity to promote forest carbon projects with biodiversity and livelihood benefits, allowing it to access emerging REDD finance streams to meet CBD commitments.
+The lessons from this scheme were intended to be used by the government of Uganda in a replication strategy for PES in other critical forest areas.
+The project strengthened the Government’s capacity to promote forest carbon projects with biodiversity and livelihood benefits, allowing it to access emerging REDD finance streams to meet CBD commitments.